workwitharfaaz/Netflix-Data-Analysis/README.md

 Which Genre has highest votes in vote avg column?
 What is the most frequent Genre of movies released on Netflix?

+All of these questions are what we will be answering in this data analysis.